pedrojorgeviana/Kaspersky_TDF_ByCountry/EN/README.en.md

-# IP Reputation Filtering by Country
+# Proof of Concept - IP Reputation Filtering by Country

 This project allows filtering records from a JSON file containing Threat Data Feeds from the **Kaspersky Threat Intelligence Portal**, which includes IP reputation data based on the **ISO 3166-1 alpha-2 country code**.
 The primary goal is to process large datasets, identify specific records by country, and generate a filtered file with the results.